I really want the Venetians to invade and take over America.

 The past two emails have made the Serbs look like the bad guys in the conflict.
 But as the Serbs like to remind me, the Croats were allied with the Nazis and did some of their own ethnic cleansing in the 1990s when they pushed Serbs out of Slavonia, a popular Serb region in Croatia.

-The average tourist has no clue of any of these tensions.
-So you can visit the Dalmatian Coast and delight in one of the most beautiful regions of the world.
+The average tourist has no clue about any of these tensions.
+So, you can visit the Dalmatian Coast and delight in one of the most beautiful regions in the world.

 Wild coincidence